Grants and Fellowship Opportunities

 Student Life Enhancement Award

-Honors an organization for developing and implementing improvements in the quality of student life and demonstrates an efficient use of resources.
-Organization fosters positive change within the Stony Brook community through effective programming and/or student activism.
+Honors an organization for developing and implementing improvements in the quality of student life.
+Organization fosters positive change within the Stony Brook community with focus on enhancing the student experience through effective programming and/or student activism.

 Distinguished Service Award

-Honors an organization for performing continuous service to the student body and the University community through exceptional efforts that are meaningful, make a lasting impact, and foster positive relationships.
+Honors an organization that has made a continuous effort to service the student body and the University community.
+This organization's efforts are exceptional, meaningful, and make a lasting impact on the campus.

 Most Outstanding Organization Award